 Night of the Owls Banding Demonstration Night

-The 2021 fall Indiana Dunes owl banding demonstrations and behind the scenes programs will continue at the Indiana Dunes Visitor Center this fall.
-Capacity restrictions will be in place, as well as all banding will occur outside again in 2021.
+The 2022 fall Indiana Dunes owl banding demonstrations and behind the scenes programs will continue at the Indiana Dunes Visitor Center this fall.
 To learn more or to register, check our Events Page.

 Project Owlnet: Behind the Scenes